spiceFlowMatrix/NoonOnline/README.md

 **Note : Must be connected to a device with a system via USB.**

 ## Generate Signed APK using Commands

 Step 1:

+What is keystore ?

+As a security measure, Android requires that apps be signed in order to be installed.
+Signing an app first requires creating keystores.
+A keystore is a storage mechanism for security certificates.
+A public key certificate is used to sign an APK before deployment to services like the Google Play Store.
+Signing the APK in this fashion allows Google to provide a high level of certainty that future updates to your APK of the same app come from you and not some malicious  third party.

 Type below command in terminal